 We continued to see moderation in the rate of decline in newspaper advertising revenues as the economy begins to recover from the recession.
-Advertising revenues decreased 8% year-over-year in the second quarter and 12% year-over-year in the first quarter of 2010, respectively.
+Advertising revenues decreased 7% year-over-year in the third quarter, 8% year-over-year in the second quarter and 12% year-over-year in the first quarter of 2010.
 Newspaper advertising revenues declined 20% and 27% year-over-year in the fourth quarter and the third quarter of 2009, respectively.
 Our newspaper business derives much of its advertising revenues from the retail, real estate, employment and automotive categories, sectors that have been particularly weak during this recession.
-The decline in online ad revenue is attributable to the weakness in print classified advertising, to which most of the online advertising is tied.
-Pure play online advertising revenue rose 14% in the quarter and 18% year-to-date.
+The decline in online ad revenue is attributable to the weakness in print classified advertising, to which some of the online advertising is tied.
+Pure play online advertising revenue (advertising which is not tied to print advertising) makes up approximately 60% of total online advertising revenue for both the 2010 quarter-to-date and year-to-date periods.
+Pure play online advertising revenue rose 7% in the quarter to \$4.2 million and rose 14% to \$12.4 million year-to-date due to new initiatives put in place during 2010.

-We have made changes to the business model which we operate with our newspaper distributors in certain of our markets.
-We are continuing a transition to a model in which we pay most independent distributors on a per-unit basis.
+We have made changes to the business model which we operate with our newspaper distributors in certain markets.
+We have transitioned to a model in which we pay most independent distributors on a per-unit basis.
 Under this model, we recognize revenue at higher retail rates and record the per-unit cost as a charge to distribution expense.
-The change in the business model increased reported circulation revenue by \$2.0 million in the second quarter of 2010 and \$3.9 million year-to-date.
-Adjusting for the change in the business model, circulation revenue decreased by 3.0% for the second quarter and by 2.2% year-to-date.
+The change in the business model increased reported circulation revenue by \$1.8 million in the third quarter of 2010 and \$5.7 million year-to-date.
+Adjusting for the change in the business model, circulation revenue decreased by 1.0% for the third quarter and by 1.8% year-to-date.